SunSince90/kube-scraper-telegram-bot/Readme.md

 want - that listens for messages sent by users and based on what the user write, it updates a backend accordingly.

-For example, if the user write `/start` or `/restart` the telegram bot will add a new `Chat` object on the backend - i.e. *Firestore* - and, if successful, replies to the user with a custom message.

 If you'd like to include this in your project please be aware that I will no be giving no warranty about its functionalities.
 You are more than welcome to open issues, discussions, ask for help and make pull requests if you'd like to.

-## Notes

-* As of now, the bot is only able to work on *private* chats. *Group* and *supergroup*s were not tested and the bot may have unexpected behaviors.
-* Only firestore is available as a backend for the moment.

 ## Kube Scraper project